Emergency services respond to large fire near Sligo town

 A file image of a Sligo fire service tender.
 Sligo County Council has warned people in the local area to take care due to smoke from the blaze.
 Photograph via Sligo Fire Service via Twitter

-Emergency services are responding to a fire at a property outside of Sligo town in the Larkhill Road area.
+Emergency services have contained a fire in a small garage outside of Sligo town on Tuesday morning, after a number of homes were evacuated due to an asbestos risk.

-The fire broke out in the early hours of Tuesday morning, with a number of fire service units responding to the incident.
+The fire broke out on Larkhill Road with a number of Fire Service units responding to a 999 call at 5am.

-Sligo County Council has warned people in the local area to take care due to smoke from the blaze.
+The fire involved “low levels of asbestos material,” and as a result a small number of neighbouring households were evacuated, a spokeswoman for Sligo County Council said.

+Other homes within a 150 metre radius of the fire had also been asked to keep their windows and doors closed due to the asbestos risk.

+“The fire has been contained and the asbestos material has been dampened down,” the council spokeswoman said.

+An investigation into the asbestos hazard will be carried out by the Health and Safety Authority, she said.
 Larkhill Road has been closed off with local traffic diversions in place.

-People in the area have been advised to keep their windows closed, as the fire is believed to have involved asbestos, according to reports from RTÉ.